Getting Started

 Learn more about how these audiences work in the Audiences guide.

-• Rounds: Each round allows agents to react to each other.
-More rounds show how opinions evolve and factions form.
+- Rounds: A slider for how many rounds of interaction to run.
+Each round lets agents react to each other; more rounds show how opinions evolve and factions form.

 Reading Results